Touched By Evil

 Touched By Evil is a 1997 television drama film directed by James A. Contner and starring Paula Abdul, Adrian Pasdar and Susan Ruttan.
-It aired on ABC, January 12, 1997 at 9/8c.
+It aired on ABC on January 12, 1997 at 9:00 p.m. in the Eastern and Pacific time zones and 8:00 p.m. in the Central and Mountain time zones.
 The film marks the acting debut of American singer/choreographer Abdul.

 Plot

 Ellen Collier (Paula Abdul), a well-put-together businesswoman finds comfort and security in her relationship with her loving and supporting new boyfriend, auto detailer Jerry Braskin (Adrian Pasdar), after being savagely attacked by a serial rapist.
 But other rapes occur just when Ellen thought it was safe for her to slowly break free from her self-imposed shell, which eventually causes her to believe that Jerry is hiding a very dark secret.
 Eventually, Ellen is confronted with rock-solid evidence that her boyfriend Jerry is the very same man who raped her and she has to save herself before it's too late.